sdsc/sdsc-summer-institute-2020/1.2_accessing_and_running_jobs_on_comet/running_jobs_on_comet.md

       PID USER      PR  NI  VIRT  RES  SHR S %CPU %MEM    TIME+  COMMAND
     19937 XXXXX     20   0  4304  680  300 R 98.2  0.0   0:19.45 gzip
     ```

+Commands that you type into the terminal and run on the sytem are considered *jobs* and they consume resources.  <em>Computationally intensive jobs should be run only on the compute nodes and not the login nodes</em>.

 [Back to Top](#top)
 <hr>